Singapore to Vietnam By Air freight, Container ship or Road

 Singapore Changi Airport to Tan Son Nhat International Airport

 The quickest way to get from Singapore to Vietnam by ship will take about 1 day 13h and departs from Singapore (SGSIN) and arrives into Vung Tau (VNVUT).
 There are vessels departing 2-4 times a day on this route.
-Interasia is one of the carriers that operates regular services on this route with vessels departing 2-4 times a week.
+Wan Hai is one of the carriers that operates regular services on this route with vessels departing 2-4 times a week.

 More about shipping cargo and freight from Singapore to Vietnam by Air, Ocean and Road